History of YIP

 YIP is an attempt to bring together all content and activities necessary for a balanced program.
 It is a space of constant improvisation, an ever-changing configuration, striving to meet the needs of its participants, the needs they seek to address in society, as well as staying relevant to a rapidly changing educational landscape.
 To steer and orientate the design process of each year, YIP uses a set of guiding principles that help to promote a healthy, effective and comprehensive curriculum.

 YIP recognises that the health of the inner life is intimately connected with the health of the outer life, our societal structures and systems.
-The polarity and balance of inner and outer is used for the overall design of the year.
+The cycles of inner and outer are used for the overall design of the year (e.g. courses that address the outer challenges of the world are complimented in the afternoons with courses that support the inner development of the individual).

 Live and learn in a diverse community

-Experience and practice celebrating difference and diversity through valuing the complexity of differing perspectives and ways of life.
-Develop the capacity to harness the potential of diversity for positive change and to honour the contribution of each unique individual.
+YIP enables participants to experience and celebrate difference and diversity through valuing the complexity of differing perspectives and ways of life.
+It seeks to develop the capacity to harness the potential of diversity for positive change and to honour the contribution of each unique individual.
+As a gender equality role model and a progressive European country, Sweden provides a compelling society within which to explore these themes.
+This is also supported by the Folk High

 Take charge of your own learning by moving from participant to organiser